Written by Marketa Pape (4th edition),

-To enhance labour mobility, the European Commission proposes to establish a common system of qualifications for workers on EU inland waterways.
+To enhance labour mobility, the European Commission proposed to establish a common system of qualifications for workers on EU inland waterways, based on their competence.
 While the EU legislation currently applies only to boatmasters, the proposal introduces harmonised rules for all deck crew members.
 Moreover, it extends the scope of legislation to the previously excluded River Rhine.

 Ultimately, the proposal should facilitate entry to professions in inland navigation, improve career prospects and make jobs in the sector more attractive.